-HRSA works to strengthen the health care workforce, build healthy communities, and improve health equity.
-HRSA’s grantees provide health care to uninsured people, people living with HIV/AIDS, and pregnant women, mothers, and children.
-HRSA also supports the training of health professionals, the distribution of providers to areas where they are needed most, and improvements in health care delivery.
+This includes people living with HIV/AIDS, pregnant women, mothers, and their families and those in need of high quality primary health care.
+HRSA also supports the training of health professionals, the distribution of providers to areas where they are needed most and improvements in health care delivery.

 HRSA oversees organ, bone marrow and cord blood donation.
 It compensates individuals harmed by vaccination, and maintains databases that protect against health care malpractice, waste, fraud and abuse.